zombodb/postgres-parser/README.md

 ## postgres-parser

-Currently, this project is not remotely ready for use of any kind!

 This project is the beginnings of using Postgres' SQL Parser (effectively `gram.y` and the `List *raw_parser(const char *str)` function)